gezakerecsenyi/newscrypt/README.md

 rational decision-making and evidence.
 We then present this in a user-friendly format on a website with a combined retro-futuristic aesthetic.

+It's quite clever:

 ![slopplan.png](slopplan.png)

+We run our debate generation in batches, allowing articles, Tweets, and expert agential knowledge to be shared between each write-up.
+We task experts with reviewing the current affairs, ask a moderator to split up the findings into topics, and a Twitter expert to identify relevant search terms.
+Then, the coolest bit: **we pit two AIs against each other in a death match** to appease a 'journalist' - but the catch is, the only evidence they're allowed to use is from Twitter.
+The Journalist's final report is what you see (alongside our list of sources).

 The USP of our site compared to other submissions is our commitment to openness: we don't accept that the most popular accounts should automatically be the decision-makers on issues.
 We therefore introduce a forum feature on the website,